-Sir Terry Leahy was Chief Executive Officer of Tesco from 1997-2011, the world's third-largest grocer, and is regarded as one of Britain's leading business figures.
+Sir Terry Leahy was CEO of Tesco from 1997-2011, the world's third-largest grocer, and is is one of the most admired business leaders in the world.

 From 1984 to 1986 Terry held the position of Marketing Director until he was appointed to Tesco's board of directors in 1992, and then Deputy Managing Director in February 1995.
 By the time he was 40 he had worked his way up to become Chief Executive Officer in March 1997.
 During his tenure he presided over the business returning to its roots of being a 'Value Retailer'.
 He introduced the Tesco Clubcard, one of the most success loyalty schemes and has seen the growth of non-food sales rise from less than 1% of the business to represent more than 5%.

-The group now operate in over 10 other countries, 6 of which as market leaders.
-The Internet grocery business has now been recognised as the largest and most successful in the world.
+The Tesco Internet grocery business has become recognised as the largest and most successful in the world.
 Tesco serve some 20 million customers per week and employ 220,000 staff making it the UK's largest grocery retailer.

 In 2004, Sir Terry Leahy was named European Businessman of the Year by Fortune Magazine.
 Throughout his career he has eschewed the trappings of other successful businessmen - and happily admits he feels more at home discussing football in a Liverpool pub than among London's glitzy set.
 Management Today magazine said: 'Coming from Liverpool hasn't given him airs and graces - and it has equipped him to ignore them in others'.